* Internal report to be released at 0730 GMT

 Kobe Steel's shares have fallen by nearly a fifth since it revealed the data fabrication a month ago.

-The company's shares rose nearly 2 percent on Friday, while the Nikkei 225 fell 0.8 percent.
+The company's shares were up 2 percent by 0558 GMT on Friday, while the Nikkei 225 was down 0.8 percent.

 (Reporting by Yuka Obayashi; Writing by Aaron Sheldrick; Editing by Chang-Ran Kim and Tom Hogue)